PdxCodeGuild/Full-Stack-Day-Class/notes/course-day-to-day.md

 About once per day I will present **hot tips**.
 They are tips, reminders, and feedback to everyone in the class.
 They tend to be clarifications or extensions on the formal course material that I think are necessary based on working with folks individually.

+## One-on-Ones

+Every Friday I will do **one-on-ones**.
+They are a meeting where we can discuss anything at all.
+I will come with some prepared questions, but we will also discuss whatever you want.